In this article:

 Reach Out to Creditors

 If you're having difficulty covering a bill, try contacting your creditor to see if you can work out a payment plan.
 They may be willing to allow you to skip a payment or two, accept smaller payments or reduce your interest rate, if you agree to resume making payments and work toward paying off your debt.
 Here, it's key to reach out: Skipping payments or sending in partial amounts may not keep you on track if you haven't worked out an arrangement with your creditor first.

 A nonprofit credit counseling agency may help you regain your footing if you're struggling to pay your bills month after month.
 An accredited credit counselor can help you make a budget, work out a plan to get caught up on bills and negotiate with creditors on your behalf to create a formal repayment plan.
 They can also explain your options if repaying your debts isn't affordable.

 Nonprofit credit counselors are not to be confused with for-profit credit "repair" services.
 You can find a reputable nonprofit credit counselor through the National Foundation for Credit Counseling.

 The Bottom Line

-Collection accounts can do long-term damage to your credit scores and access to credit, so it's wise to check your credit reports regularly in case one shows up unexpectedly.
-If you believe a collection account is listed inaccurately on your credit reports or has been on your report for more than seven years from the first missed payment that caused it, you can dispute the entry.
-If a collection account is accurate, paying it off can eliminate its impact on credit scores calculated using the latest versions of the FICO® Score and VantageScore systems.
-If you leave a collection account unpaid, its impact on your credit will diminish over time, and it will eventually drop off your credit reports.
+If you find a collection account on your credit report, paying it off could eliminate its impact on credit scores calculated using the latest versions of the FICO® Score and VantageScore systems.
+The impact of an unpaid collection account will decrease over time, and it will eventually drop off your credit reports.